The right people for the roles

 "The Scottish Ministers ask that a wide and diverse range of individuals apply for ministerial appointments to public bodies.
 We appreciate the contribution many people already make to public appointments and are keen to see an increase in applications from those individuals who do not already hold a ministerial public appointment.
 Public bodies should give early consideration to how they can best attract a diverse range of suitably skilled and able people to their Boards".

-For more information on how the Commissioner for Ethical Standards in Public Life in Scotland and the Scottish Government are working together on diversity in public appointments, can be found below.
+For more information on how the Ethical Standards Commissioner and the Scottish Government are working together on diversity in public appointments, can be found below.

 Our latest diversity report can be found here.

 - 39.5% of applicants and 52.8% of those appointed were women.